Gan Teik Chai

-James Gan Teik Chai (颜德财) (born 5 February 1983) is a Malaysian badminton player.
+James Gan Teik Chai (颜德财) (5 February 1983 – 5 August 2023) was a Malaysian badminton player.
 He won the men's doubles title at the 2004 French International tournament partnered with Koo Kien Keat.
 He also won the 2009 Australian Open Grand Prix tournament with Tan Bin Shen.
 Teamed-up with Ong Soon Hock, he won the 2012 BWF International tournament in Mauritius, Argentina, and Brazil.

+Personal life and death

+Gan was married to Esther Ng and had two sons.
+On 4 August 2023, he died of a heart attack while in Indonesia.
+He was 40.